DataDog/datadog-cloudfoundry-buildpack/README.md

 ### Option 1: Using a GitHub release packaged as a ZIP File

-You can reference one of the GitHub release zip files directly in your `manifest.yml`:
+You can reference one of the GitHub release ZIP files directly in your `manifest.yml`:

 ```
 ---